Etrunon/PSOMapExploration/README.md

 ### Requirements

 Factorio headless binary.
-See https://factorio.com/download-headless
+See https://factorio.com/download-headless.

-To generate a new map it's possible to use this command or directly run the bash script **generate.sh** available in the ``maps`` folder:
+To generate a new map use the command below or directly run the bash script **generate.sh** available in the ``maps`` folder:

 ```bash